The Law of Cyberspace

 This new “Law of Cyberspace” blog is going to cover the law as it particularly applies in cyberspace.
 This is an area that is not well understood, even among lawyers and, certainly, among triers of fact (judges and juries).
-My background is technical – 50+ years in cyber security, a PhD in digital investigation and over ten years teaching digital forensics, information security and cybercrime/cyber law.
+My background is technical: 50+ years in cyber security, a PhD in digital investigation, and over 10 years teaching digital forensics, information security, and cybercrime/cyber law.
 I am studying for a second PhD, in law this time, with a focus on cyber law.
 In this blog, I hope to bring some insights from that experience to you that you can apply to the daily grind of managing information security in both large and small organizations.
 This month I’ll take up a topic much in the news lately: hack-back.

-Representative Tom Graves of Georgia has proposed a bill called the “Active Cyber Defense Certainty” (ACDC) Act.
-He wants to use it to amend the “Computer Fraud and Abuse Act” – 18 US Code section 1030 (CFAA) to allow victims of ongoing cyber-attacks to use active defense measures to identify attackers and defend against them.
+Representative Tom Graves of Georgia has proposed a bill called the “Active Cyber Defense Certainty Act" (ACDC).
+He wants to use it to amend the “Computer Fraud and Abuse Act” (CFAA, 18 US Code, section 1030) to allow victims of ongoing cyber attacks to use active defense measures to identify attackers and defend against them.
 From a technical perspective, this is a bad idea.
 From a legal perspective, it has some precedent, if not merit.

 Given the rest of the facts in the case, if the computers at AOL and Facebook are not protected the Act does not apply.
 In sub-section (5)(A) there is reliance, perhaps, upon the notion of causing damage.
 But the damage claimed is to the plaintiff, not to the computer(s).

-There also is the assumption that the victim knows who her assailant is—not to the extent of knowing him personally… rather to the extent that she can see her assailant and is confident that she is being assaulted by him.
-In a cyber-attack, there is no such certainty.
-The victim of a cyber-attack cannot, with certainty, identify the source of the attack.
+There also is the assumption that the victim knows who her assailant is—not to the extent of knowing him personally, but rather to the extent that she can see her assailant and is confident that she is being assaulted by him.
+In a cyber attack, there is no such certainty.
+The victim of a cyber attack cannot, with certainty, identify the source of the attack.

-Therefore, use of force to counter a cyber-attack is risky both from the perspective that the force may be directed against the wrong party—in which case does the aggrieved party get to hack-back the original victim?—and from the perspective that the response does not land on the actual attacker.
+Therefore, use of force to counter a cyber attack is risky both from the perspective that the force may be directed against the wrong party—in which case does the aggrieved party get to hack-back the original victim?—and from the perspective that the response does not land on the actual attacker.
 In neither case is an assault response appropriate or effective, and it may cause more complications than the original attack.
 Moreover, we must address the issue of the response force possibly exceeding the attack force.
-Finally, we can always “run away” – take our systems off-line if necessary to protect ourselves.
+Finally, we can always “run away” by taking our systems offline if necessary to protect ourselves.